NMWrobotics/YOLOv8/README.md

 5. After you have annotated all the images, you can export the annotations in the format needed for training your YOLOv8 model.
 6. Choose the "YOLO" format to export annotations in a format compatible with YOLO models.

+## Or you can download the pre annotated data set using this link [Data Set](https://drive.google.com/drive/folders/1klVgfBeeVIw4m_2Y1J_7EvwVabQqV5Ce?usp=sharing)

 ## Step 3
 1. Go to Google Drive and Create a New Folder for your Project
 2. Create a sub folder called data